resir014/resir014.github.io/_posts/2015-11-08-the-ultimate-foobar2000-setup.md

 It's very important to properly tag your music library, for the sake of consistency, especially when you're sharing what you're listening to to services like [Last.fm](http://www.last.fm/){:target="_blank"}.

+Well, good news: `foo_discogs` does exist.
 Unfortunately, before you want to use it, you will have to create an account at <http://www.discogs.com/>{:target="_blank"} in order to get an OAuth token to access their API[^fn-discogs-oauth].
 If you don't want to do that, you can try [MusicBrainz tagger](https://www.foobar2000.org/components/view/foo_musicbrainz){:target="_blank"}, which grabs data from MusicBrainz's database, though it's not as robust as the one for Discogs.
 (You can always use a third-party tagging tool like [Picard](https://picard.musicbrainz.org/){:target="_blank"}.)

 To use this component, right click on any track/album, and head over to `Tagging > Discogs > Write Tags`.
 It will then look up the Discogs database for your album details.